lifepillar/nanoc4-template/README.md

 #### Publishing

-The following commands must be executed in your project's root folder every time you want to deploy a new version of your site:
+The following commands should be executed in your project's root folder every time you want to deploy a new version of your site:

 1. Remove the `tmp` folder (optional but recommended):